 - Some money for souvenirs and food

-- Money in soles to purchase boleto touristico y entrance to Ccochahuasi Animal Sanctuary (140 soles)
+- Money in soles to purchase boleto turistico (130 soles)

 - Original passport

-- If you are a student, take your University card (only works for the 10 day boleto touristico)
+- If you are a student, take your University card (only gets a discount for the 10 day boleto turistico)

 Are you looking only for a taxi?
-Find out all the here!
+Find out all the information here!